Acropora echinata: Distribution

 Acropora echinata is uncommon but occurs over a large range; Palau, central Pacific, Southeast Asia, the Indo-Pacific, Australia, the Indian Ocean, the East China Sea, and Japan.
 It has been found in five of the six regions of Indonesia, and was seen at 17 locations in the Marshall Islands.
 There is no population data for the species, but it is known to be decreasing.
 This species has a very low resistance to bleaching by the change in water temperature, with all specimens in Palau being affected, as of 1998.
 The decline of coral reefs, coral disease, fishing, climate change, acidification of oceans, pollution, and being prey to Acanthaster planci also affect the species.
-It occurs at temperatures between 27.99 and 28.09 C. It is listed as a vulnerable species on the IUCN Red List, and also on CITES Appendix II.
+It occurs at temperatures between 27.99 and 28.09 C. It is listed as an endangered species on the IUCN Red List, and also on CITES Appendix II.

 Taxonomy

 It was first described by Dana in 1846 as Madrepora echinata, and was later classed as a synonym of Madrepora durvillei by Milne Edwards in 1860, and then as a synonym of Madrepora procumbens by Brook in 1892.
 It was later described as a different species, Acropora echinata.